doulaiz/jast/README.md

 # JAST (Just Another Search Tool)

-A lightweight, single-page web app to batch-search Google Custom Search across a list of domains/URLs loaded from an Excel file, preview the top snippets, and export results back to Excel.
+A lightweight, single-page web app to batch-search on Google across a list of domains/URLs loaded from an Excel file, preview the top snippets, and export results back to Excel.

 ## Try it here:
 https://doulaiz.github.io/jast/

-## What it does
+## Prerequisite

-- Import an Excel file (.xlsx/.xls)
+- User must create an Excel file (.xlsx/.xls) with a list of URLs/domains

-- Choose the sheet and column that contains URLs/domains
-- Optionally, the app normalizes each URL to its FQDN (e.g., https://www.example.com -> example.com)
-- Enter a search query
-- Run Google Custom Search per URL with basic rate limiting
-- See number of results and top snippets per URL
+## Usage

+1. Open the app
-- Click on the snippets to open the result in a new tab
+2. Click the gear icon (⚙) to open Settings and paste:
-- Export the full table to an Excel file

-## Features

-- Excel import/export powered by SheetJS (XLSX)
-- Google Custom Search JSON API integration
+   - Google API Key
-- Simple Settings modal to store API key, CSE ID, and snippets count
-- Local persistence via localStorage (no back end)
-- Progress indicator and error box with messages
-- Small rate limit (600 ms per request) to avoid API throttle
+   - Custom Search Engine (CSE) ID - There is a default value that should work for standard needs, but you can create your own
+3. Choose your Excel file (.xlsx or .xls) where one column should have a list of URLs
+4. Select the target sheet and column containing URLs/domains
+   - The app will list the URLs as the first column in the table
+5. Enter your search term and click "Search"
+6. Click "Export to Excel" to download in Excel format
+7. In the Export menu, you can include original colums copied from the input file to be collated to the exported one

 ## Requirements

 - A Google Cloud project with the "Custom Search API" enabled
-- A Google Custom Search Engine (CSE) ID (cx)
 - API Key and CSE ID configured in the app Settings
+- Optionally: A Google Custom Search Engine (CSE) ID (cx) - There is a default value that should work for standard needs

 ## Project structure